-Students divide the five-week course into stays in London, Paris, Prague and Geneva.
+Students divide the five-week course into stays in Los Angeles, London, Paris, Prague and Geneva.
 In addition to regular class meetings, students discuss the interplay of current world issues and international media practices with communication practitioners from international news and public relations media, government institutions, private industry and global organizations.

-Students enroll in JOUR 482 Comparative Media in Europe (4 units) and JOUR 490x Directed Research (2 units) or COMM 490x Directed Research (2 units) for a total of 6 units.
+Students enroll in JOUR 482 Comparative Media in Europe (4 units) and JOUR 499 Applied Journalism Studies in Global Media (2 units) or COMM 499 Applied Communication Studies in Global Media (2 units) for a total of 6 units.

-For further information, contact Annenberg International Programs at (213) 821-1276 or ascworld@usc.edu.
+For further information, contact Annenberg International Programs at (213) 821-2180 or erskine@usc.edu.